zsichen/oxfordapi/README.md

-# oxfordapi
+# Oxfordapi
-Implement a golang version of oxfordapi
+Implement a golang version of Oxfordapi

-# Have a nice try!
+# Have a quick test!
 https://quest.hemoon.de/quest?word=obliviate